 Now, Nancy Pelosi is concerned about preventing many deaths.

-How many millions of babies have lost their lives here because of a quote unquote right to choice that was written by the Supreme Court out of thin air?
+How many millions of babies have lost their lives here because of a quote-unquote right to choice that was written by the Supreme Court out of thin air?

 If we have a culture that disrespects human life and teaches people to have disrespect for human life, how else are we going to wind up than we did with this guy in Las Vegas who had no respect for human life?

-And wait a minute, that's a good question.
+And that's a good question.

-I think Jeff makes a good point.
+Jeff makes a good point.

 If we're going to have the discussions, let's have them.

-But Sean, what I just heard from Jeff Lord is God is love, love is blind, Ray Charles is blind, therefore Ray Charles is God.
+Sean, what I just heard from Jeff Lord is God is love, love is blind, Ray Charles is blind, therefore Ray Charles is God.

-Um, I I don't.
+No, I don't.

 That makes zero sense.

-Can you explain that to us?
+Can you explain that?

-Wade, is not in the Constitution.
+The Tony Wade is not in the Constitution.

-It's a Supreme Court decision in 1973.
+It's the Supreme Court decision in 1973.

-And I don't think you can compare a Supreme Court decision to a constitutional amendment, which the Second Amendment is.
+And I don't think you compare a Supreme Court decision to a constitutional amendment, which the Second Amendment is.

 One could also argue, Jeffrey, that, and I don't want to sound disgusting, but had that man not been born, those 59 people would not have been shot.